sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/README.md

 Based on all this, what is the single best `answer` to the question: `question?`
 ```

 **Shorter version:** Refine your answers and address any identified flaws.
-As each expert, converge on the most likely `answer`, taking into account all perspectives and critiques.
-As a reminder, the original question is `question?`
+As each expert, converge on the most likely {answer}, taking into account all perspectives and critiques.
+As a reminder, the original question is {insert original question}.

 ## Prompt 8: Convergence on Best Collective Answer

 ### Goal
-Synthesize the best individual answers from the experts and arrive at a single final, most likely/helpful answer.
+Synthesize the best individual answers from the experts and arrive at a single final, most likely/accurate/helpful answer.

 ### Prompt
 ```
 Now, let's have all the experts converge together on the best collective answer by synthesizing each expert's individual final answer from the previous step.
-The experts will finalize their reasoning process and agree on the single best `answer` to the question: `question?`
+The experts will finalize their reasoning process and agree on the single best {answer} to the question: {insert original question}?
 ```

 ## Prompt 9: Retrospective